About

 Now that I’ve shared with you how to make choux pastry for perfect profiteroles as well as perfect classic eclairs, let’s take it up another notch!

-For beginners – How to make perfect profiteroles.
+• For beginners – How to make profiteroles and cream puffs, chocolate choux pastry.

-Advanced – How to make choux au craquelin (this post).
+• Advanced – How to make choux au craquelin (this post), and paris-brest.

 What is choux au craquelin?

 Choux au craquelin is a dessert made with choux pastry, and topped with a thin cookie disc called craquelin.
-The craquelin is made with a mix of butter, sugar and flour – just like pie or shortcrust pastry.
+The craquelin is made with a mix of butter, sugar and flour – just like a pie crust recipe or sweet shortcrust pastry.
 In contrast to regular choux pastry buns, craquelin adds a layer of sweetness and makes the cream puff delightfully crunchy.

 As the choux pastry bakes and expands, the cookie disc (craquelin) bakes and forms a sweet, crisp, crackly crust on top, enveloping the top of the cream puff.